loopdeloop-bub/fecapstoneclean/README.md

 # React Front End Developer Capstone Project
 These are screenshots of the working project on a laptop screen resolution.
 Uses react-bootstrap and react-icons.
+App.css has some demonstration of CSS before I moved to using react-bootstrap based components.

 # Heuristics Evaluation
 [Heuristics Evaluation](./Heuristics-FilledIn.pdf)